Healthy Assets

 Don't get me wrong, I understand that there are millions of people employed in the United States by small to large retail companies and that more consumer sales translates to better job stability for retail employees.
 Still, there is a unique balance between savings and spending that doesn't get enough attention on financial shows in my opinion.
 The private concerns of a potential consumer may just mean more to their own well-being than the latest profit report of Wal-Mart or Target.

 Between rent and mortgage payments, the needs of their children or their parents, wondering if their salary will be enough to handle their weekly expenses.
+These things are more important to most people than whether or not the stock prices of retail companies are high.

 Consumer spending while important, doesn't give a complete picture of the economy.